Happy New Year! Let’s Explore Space Together, Forever, in Peace

 I started 2015 by waking up at 4pm with toast stuck to my face.
 Undeterred by my accumulating failures, however, I thought I would try to up my game in 2015 and live more excellently.
-Society is still ruinously besotted with the myth of continual growth, and, y’now, I like to fit in and not over-think anything at all.
+Society is still ruinously besotted with the myth of continual growth, and, you now, I like to fit in and not over-think anything at all.

-This year, therefore, will be the year that I write a novel, look good in photos, overcome my rational fear of plane-travel…
+This year, therefore, will be the year that I write a novel, look good in photos, overcome my fear of plane-travel…

-I’m sure you know where I’m going with this… I’m going full Bill Hicks on this new year.
+I’m sure you know where I’m going with this…

 As the great man himself put it: